OutSystems/docs-odc/src/eap/architecture/identity.md

 ![Identity flow](images/identity-flow-authorization-diag.png)

-The Identity Service or external IdP checks the following conditions to **verify access token**:
+The Identity Service or external IdP checks the following conditions to **validate access token**:

 1. User information is valid.
 1. Client information is valid.